hundredyearfarms/Hundred-Year-Farm-Project/README.md

 <u>**Ethereum**</u> is a coordinating smart-contract platform that has the long-term potential to automate business processes and, in doing so, reduce the cost of delivering low-carbon technologies and homes.
 It could, for example, make manufacturing co-ops cost effective once again (e.g. DAOs for co-gen systems and kit houses) and it could automate much of the administrative costs of housing developments.
 Distributed and automated KYC/AML/ATF , accounting, finance, tax payments, and especially voluntary standards and certification programs for ethics and consumer protection, among others, are still needed for this technology to mature over the coming decades.
 Ethereum integration with IFC's semantics  should allow smart contracts to reason about the physical asset being represented and tied to its transactions.
 The [Ernst & Young Global Blockchain Summit]([EY Global Blockchain Summit](https://pub.ey.com/public/2021/2112/2112-3933703/blockchain-summit-2022/index.html#events)) describes some of the more promising ways we see Ethereum being used in our project.

-The image below illustrates how the above software (Blender, FreeCAD, and Ethereum) could, as part of a larger set of distributed technologies, help in delivering new low-carbon technologies and housing options over the next decade.
+The image below illustrates how the above software (Blender, FreeCAD, and Ethereum) can be used as part of a growing set of distributed technologies.
+Over the coming decades, those technologies could help deliver new low-carbon technologies and lower-cost housing options in regions that lack capital for large scale infrastructure projects.

 <img title="" src="DistTechnologies.svg" alt="Distributed Technologies" width="1000">